 The appliance has an integral expansion vessel to accommodate the increased volume of water when the system is heated.
-It can accept up to 10 litres of expansion from within the system, generally this is sufficient, however if the system has an unusually high water content, it may be necessary to provide additional expansion capacity.
+It can accept up to 8 litres (25/29) or 10 litres (35) of expansion from within the system, generally this is sufficient, however if the system has an unusually high water content, it may be necessary to provide additional expansion capacity (see 6.19).